 Every church leader is in the communication business.
 That’s obvious when it comes to preaching but what about the way you communicate in a leadership team?
-Ray Evans introduces us to a resource that helped his leadership team in Bedford to become more effective.
+Here's a resource that helped my leadership team in Bedford to become more effective.

 I was so grateful to a friend who put me on to this resource.
 It’s been a boon to me and the leadership team at Grace.

 It’s called Five Voices: How to Communicate Effectively with Everyone You Lead1 and describes five communication styles flowing out of our personalities, somewhat in the manner of the well-known ‘Five Love Languages’.

 The book’s central point is that we don’t communicate effectively at times because of inflexible or unrecognised ways of relating to one another that don’t help others.
 None of this is scientific analysis but rather a useful device to start a conversation.

 The Five Voices of the title refer to what the authors call Pioneers, Connectors, Creatives, Guardians and Nurturers.
 Each voice has its very real strengths, but also potential weaknesses.
 It’s definitely worth knowing about both of those.